lightdash/lightdash/docs/docs/guides/formatting-your-fields.md

           format: 'gbp'
 ```

+To see which format types are available for dimensions, [check the reference docs here.](https://docs.lightdash.com/references/dimensions#:~:text=number%20of%20digits-,format,-No).
 Check out [this doc](https://docs.lightdash.com/references/dimensions#dimension-configuration) to see all of the other properties you can customize for dimensions.

 ### To add units to your metrics, you just need to add `format` to their properties

-To see which format types are available for metrics, [check the reference docs here.](https://docs.lightdash.com/references/metrics#:~:text=number%20of%20digits-,format,-No)

 You can add a `format` to your metrics this: